New Hampshire man sentenced to minimum 56 years on murder, other charges in young daughter's death

 Kayla Montgomery was recently granted parole.
 She is expected to be released from prison soon after serving an 18-month sentence.
 She pleaded guilty to perjury charges related to the investigation into the child's disappearance and agreed to cooperate with prosecutors.

+“I will forever have a place in my heart for you,” Kayla Montgomery said in a statement read in court on her behalf.
+But she talked about how their relationship spiraled out of control after Harmony died.
+“The last couple of nights after you got arrested for the first time, I was sleeping with a knife because I did not know what you were going to do to me,” she wrote, adding, “I'm so angry and hurt by you.”

 Adam Montgomery had custody of the girl.
-Her mother, Crystal Sorey, who was no longer in a relationship with him, said the last time she saw Harmony Montgomery was during a video call in April 2019.
+Her mother, who was no longer in a relationship with him, said the last time she saw Harmony Montgomery was during a video call in April 2019.
 She eventually went to police, who announced they were looking for the missing child on New Year’s Eve 2021.
+Adam and Kayla Montgomery told police that Adam had taken his daughter to live with Sorey in Massachusetts.

 Harmony Montgomery's case has exposed weaknesses in child protection systems and provoked calls to prioritize the well-being of children over parents in custody matters.
 Harmony was moved between the homes of her mother and her foster parents multiple times before Adam Montgomery received custody in 2019 and moved to New Hampshire.